 If your family has a history of treatment-resistant high cholesterol, or if your family cholesterol levels are not known, but male family members have had heart attacks in their 40s and 50s, and female members have had heart attacks in their 60s, getting screened for FH is a wise decision.
 Additional signs that indicate the presence of the condition include constant chest pain and little lumps (cholesterol deposits) around the corner of the eye, in the skin, and in the tendons.

 A physical exam and laboratory tests are used to screen for FH.
 If tests reveal you have hypercholesterolemia, a treatment regimen can be developed to lower your cholesterol and help prevent you from experiencing coronary artery disease that leads to a heart attack.
 Common treatments for FH include: taking a statin drug, taking a cholesterol absorber, taking a bile acid sequestrant, and adopting healthy lifestyle habits such as exercising and not smoking.

-If you need more information about familial hypercholesterolemia genetics and how they contribute to FH, contact the FH Foundation.
+If you need more information about familial hypercholesterolemia genetics and how they contribute to FH, contact the Family Heart Foundation.
 We are the best source on the web for information regarding the signs and symptoms of FH, and the diagnosis and treatment of the condition.
 Working with a group of committed physicians, nurses, professional organizations, and government representatives, we strive to make positive changes for those who have FH.

 For more information about familial hypercholesterolemia genetics, browse through our website, call us today at (626) 465-1234, or click here to use our contact form.